 Our simple online interface and API make it cheap and easy to access and use SEPA Direct Debit.
 Businesses use us for a range of things, including regular billing, instalments and subscription payments.
 Our customers include:

 B2B or B2SME companies

-Professional services organisations such as accountancy firms and marketing agencies
+Professional services organizations, such as accountancy firms and marketing agencies

 Telecoms and web hosting companies